laughing0li/TechniqueFinder/AdminGuide.md

 | Cards tables &quot;analysis type&quot; | Metadata | Analysis type |
 | Cards tables | Technique | \* |

+NOTE: The cards page has the technique id in the URL e.g. "https://labfinder.geoanalytics.group/Portal/viewTechnique/41" has technique id of 41.
+This can be used to locate the correct technique to edit.

 ### Option 3: View list of available techniques